soroushkavousi/fireplace-api/README.md

 **6. Import the initial data (configs & errors) into the database**

 The file [Guides/db-initial-data.txt](Guides/db-initial-data.txt) has multiple insert queries to feed the initial data.
-You have two ways in order to inject the data to the database:
+You have two ways to inject the data into the database:

 Option 1:  Using psql command